-Mount Gambier is a choice road trip destination any time of the year.
+Mount Gambier is a choice road trip destination in South Australia any time of the year.
 What, with its world-renowned sinkholes and nature opportunities.
 However, a convincing reason to visit the region in winter is the fact that you can walk through Ghost Mushroom Lane, located in a pine forest of glowing mushrooms.

 So, how do the mushrooms glow so bright?

 Just like the bioluminescence you might have seen where the ocean beams with blue, these ghost mushrooms emit a green bioluminescent light after dark.
-It’s the cause of a chemical reaction between the fungal enzymes in the mushroom meeting oxygen, which results in the forest floor lit up with a luminous green glow.
+It’s the cause of a chemical reaction between the fungal enzymes in the mushroom meeting oxygen, resulting in the forest floor lit up with a luminous green glow.

 To access Ghost Mushroom Lane, all you have to do is purchase a pass, whack on some warm clothes, and head south-east.